 Secondary and post-secondary teachers are eligible to apply for Weld-Ed subsidized training.
 These courses will be awarded a Certificate of Attendance by the National Center for Welding Education and Training.

-The Welding Educators Training Program will be offered in summer 2014 at fourteen different trainings throughout the country.
+The Welding Educators Training Program will be offered in summer 2015 at five different trainings throughout the country.
 Please check the link below for the training locations: